umcu/clinlp/README.md

 ### Entity matcher

-`clinlp` includes a `clinlp_entity_matcher` component that can be used for matching entities in text, based on a dictionary of known concepts and their terms/synonyms.
+`clinlp` includes a `clinlp_rule_based_entity_matcher` component that can be used for matching entities in text, based on a dictionary of known concepts and their terms/synonyms.
 It includes options for matching on different token attributes, proximity matching, fuzzy matching and matching pseudo/negative terms.

 The most basic example would be the following, with further options described below: